What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-To evaluate the detection of symbol-based and text-based traffic signs and the classification of intraclass variability, \href{https://github.com/citlag/Traffic-Sign-Recognition}{extended GTSDB} \cite{GTSDB2020} is proposed in 2020.
-It follows the image settings of the original version \cite{GTSDB2013} introduced in 2013, containing 900 images (600 training and 300 testing) captured using a Prosilica GC1380CH camera with a cropped resolution of 1360×800.
-However, it significantly expands the annotation scope from the original 43 symbol-based sign classes across 4 supercategories to 164 classes across 9 supercategories (prohibitive, mandatory, danger, priority, special regulation, direction, additional panels, and other signs).
-It offers raw images in PPM format and both pixel-level masks and instance-level bounding boxes for traffic signs, though polygon coordinates must be extracted through additional processing of the mask files.
+\paragraph{\textbf{GTSDB:}} To evaluate the detection of symbol-based and text-based traffic signs and the classification of intraclass variability, \href{https://github.com/citlag/Traffic-Sign-Recognition}{extended GTSDB} \cite{GTSDB2020} is proposed in 2020.
+It contains 900 images (600 training and 300 testing), each cropped to 1360 × 800, captured in urban, rural, and highway areas around Bochum, Germany, during spring and autumn using a Prosilica GC1380CH camera.
+The annotation scope is significantly expanded to 164 classes in 9 supercategories, including prohibitory, mandatory, danger, priority, special regulation, information, direction, additional panels, and other signs.
+It offers raw images in PPM format, along with pixel-level masks and instance-level bounding boxes for traffic signs, though polygon coordinates require additional processing of the mask files to be extracted.
 Fig.~\ref{fig:GTSDB_visualization} (A) shows the raw images converted to PNG format, overlaid with bounding boxes and category labels.
 It reveals the significant variation in size and visibility of instances in GTSDB.
-Figs.~\ref{fig:GTSDB_visualization} (B) and (C) present masks provided in folders (`semantic' and `instances') in their repository \cite{GTSDBGithub}.
-However, the provided semantic masks actually do not distinguish classes.
-Analysis of unique pixel values and instance contours in each provided instance mask (as overlaid in Fig.~\ref{fig:GTSDB_visualization} (C)) reveals that instances are not distinguished, regardless of the semantic category or instance identity.
+Figs.~\ref{fig:GTSDB_visualization} (B) and (C) present masks provided in the `semantic' and `instances' folders of the official repository \cite{GTSDBGithub}.
+However, the semantic masks do not actually distinguish classes.
+Analysis of unique pixel values and instance contours in each provided instance mask (as overlaid in Fig.~\ref{fig:GTSDB_visualization} (C)) reveals that individual instances are not distinguished, regardless of the semantic category or instance identity.
+These limitations prevent GTSDB from supporting reliable class-aware semantic segmentation or true instance-level learning.